School of Nursing Application

 The Arkansas State Board of Nursing requires a criminal background check by the Federal Bureau of Investigation and by the Arkansas State Police for graduates of nursing schools.
 The Arkansas State Board of Nursing has the authority to deny application for nurse licensure to any person who has been convicted of a crime.
 Graduation from a University of Arkansas School of Nursing program does not guarantee approval to take the National Council Licensure Examination-RN by the Arkansas State Board of Nursing (see Arkansas State Board of Nursing webpage: Arkansas State Board of Nursing-Licensing-Criminal Background Check.
 A student who has been convicted of a crime should schedule an appointment with the dean of the School of Nursing.
 Additionally, a criminal background check and drug screen will be conducted at students’ expense before students are allowed to participate in clinical experiences.
 Additional drug screens will be conducted annually and may be conducted for cause and/or at random throughout the program.

 Nursing students are NOT covered by the University or the clinical facilities for injuries and exposures to illnesses which occur in the course of clinical assignments or when traveling to and from clinical assignments.
 Additionally, all nursing students are assigned to care for persons with a variety of diagnoses, including blood-borne illnesses.
 The UAM School of Nursing strongly recommends that each student be immunized against Hepatitis B virus (HBV) prior to beginning clinical work and obtain personal health and automobile insurance.
-Students who are planning to major in nursing and who speak English as a second language are to meet requirements of the University as stipulated on page 17 of the Catalog.
+Students who are planning to major in nursing and who speak English as a second language are to meet requirements of the University.
 This requirement is to enhance the chance for success of nursing majors who speak English as a second language.

 Accreditation Commission for Education in Nursing (ACEN)